Maribyrnong River Trail

 The Maribyrnong River Trail is a shared use path for cyclists and pedestrians, which follows the Maribyrnong River through the north western suburbs of Melbourne, Victoria, Australia.

 The path, sometimes along both sides of the river, follows the meandering of the Maribyrnong River through a valley cut in the basaltic plateau in Keilor East at Brimbank Park, then across a floodplain to its entry into the Yarra River at Docklands.
 The path provides a continuous cycle path (with some road crossings) from the north west suburbs toward Melbourne's CBD.

 Combined with the Taylors Creek Trail and the Footscray Road off-road path, this trail makes for an easy ride linking together the City of Brimbank, Docklands and the Melbourne City Centre.

 Following the Path

 Starting at the north end of Brimbank Park, the gravel trail winds its way through the trees along the valley on the east side of the Maribyrnong River and the western end of the park.
 It passes under the towering EJ Whitten Bridge.
 Near the bridge base a steep path loops up to the same level as the bridge platform, where it connects to the Western Ring Road Trail.

-The path then proceeds through riverside parkland alongside suburbs such as North Sunshine and Maidstone before reaching Canning Reserve in Avondale Heights.
+The path then proceeds through riverside parkland alongside suburbs such as North Sunshine and Maidstone before reaching Canning Tea Gardens Reserve in Avondale Heights.